CompCogNeuro/sims/README.md

 This repository contains the neural network simulation models for the [CCN Textbook](https://CompCogNeuro.org), managed on a [GitHub Repository](https://github.com/CompCogNeuro/ed4).

-These models are implemented in the new *Go* (golang) version of [emergent](https://github.com/emer/emergent), with [Python](#python) versions available as well.
-This github repository contains the full source code and you can build and run the models by cloning the repository and building / running the individual projects as described in the [Build From Source](#build-from-source) section below for specific step-by-step instructions.

-The simplest, recommended way to run the simulations is by downloading a `zip` (or `tar.gz` for linux) file of all of the built models for your platform.
-These are fully self-contained executable files and should "just work" on each platform.

-Alternatively, you can use the [Python](#python) version -- see instructions at that link for how to install (only recommended for mac or linux platforms).

-* The full set of files are in the [Releases](https://github.com/CompCogNeuro/sims/releases) directory -- look under `Assets` for files of the form `ccn_sims_<version>_<platform>.zip` where `<version>` is the version string (higher generally better), and `<platform>` is `mac`, `linux`, or `windows`.
-Here are links (based on last time this README was updated)
+To run these simulations on your computer, it is easiest to download the full set of executable programs for the type of computer you are using (Apple Mac, Microsoft Windows, or Linux):

     + [ccn_sims_v1.3.1_mac.zip](https://github.com/CompCogNeuro/sims/releases/download/v1.3.1/ccn_sims_v1.3.1_mac.zip)
     + [ccn_sims_v1.3.1_windows.zip](https://github.com/CompCogNeuro/sims/releases/download/v1.3.1/ccn_sims_v1.3.1_windows.zip)
     + [ccn_sims_v1.3.1_linux.tar.gz](https://github.com/CompCogNeuro/sims/releases/download/v1.3.1/ccn_sims_v1.3.1_linux.tar.gz)

-    + OLD [C++ emergent (cemer)](https://github.com/emer/cemer) sims project files:  [cecn_8_5_2.zip](https://github.com/CompCogNeuro/sims/releases/download/v1.2.2/cecn_8_5_2.zip) (no longer updated or supported -- recommend transitioning to new ones)
+Alternatively, you can use the [Python](#python) version -- see instructions at that link for how to install.

 # Usage

 Each simulation has a `README` button, which directs your browser to open the corresponding `README.md` file on github.
 This contains full step-by-step instructions for running the model, and questions to answer for classroom usage of the models.
 See your syllabus etc for more info.